sharansankar/gender_recognition_svm/README.md

 Thus as mentioned before, the data looked easily segmentable through a linear boundary.
 We can see here this stands true as the linear kernel method performs the best over all options.

+The next value to be tuned is the C value of the SVM.
+A SVM works to perform two functions: to correctly separate the points and to create a hyperplane that maximises the separation between two groups.
+However it is not always the case that both can happen at the same time.
+The C value allows us to specify which of the two functions we prefer.
+In this case we simply need want the C value that gives us the highest accuracy: